ekneip/turtles/README.md

-# Prediction and analyse of the Pacific juvenile loggerhead sea turtle's migrations
+# Prediction and Analysis of the Pacific Juvenile Loggerhead Sea Turtle's Migrations
 Author: Elisabeth Kneip\
 Supervisors: Philippe Gaspar, Emmanuel Hanert and Sébastien Jodogne

-Python code implemented in the writing of a master thesis in order to obtain the diploma of Computer Science and Engineering at UCLouvain.
-This work is based on a dataset processed by [Mercator Océan](https://www.mercator-ocean.eu/) and thus, not published in this repository.
+Python code implemented in a master thesis in order to obtain the diploma of Computer Science and Engineering at UCLouvain.
+This work is based on a dataset processed by [Mercator Océan](https://www.mercator-ocean.eu/) and originating [NOAA PIFSC](https://www.fisheries.noaa.gov/about/pacific-islands-fisheries-science-center).
+It is therefore not published in this repository.

-### Replication of the results presented in the writings
+### Replication of the Results Presented in the Writings
 <sup> Tracks need to be added to the folder.</sup>\
 The file [*settings*](settings.py) allows to choose a model to train as well as a target value.
 Then, [*main*](main.py) offers the different experiments presented in the master thesis.